amazon-connect/amazon-connect-chat-ui-examples/cloudformationTemplates/startChatContactAPI/README.md

     });
     ```

 3. Start the chat based on a user action.
-You will want to add fields for the customer name and username because those fields are used in the Lambda function that was created.
+You will want to add fields for the customer name, username, and enableAttachments because those fields are used in the Lambda function that was created.
 Note: you need to update this to include the API Gateway endpoint that was created in the CloudFormation stack.
 To see examples of the success and failure handlers, refer to the [example implementation](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/blob/master/cloudformationTemplates/asyncCustomerChatUX/website/index.html#L283).

     ```js
     connect.ChatInterface.initiateChat({